Melo21/SQL/LeetCode.md

 where emp.salary > boss.salary
 ```

+4. Nth Highest Salary

-4. Write a SQL query to get the nth highest salary from the Employee table.</h1>
+Write a SQL query to get the nth highest salary from the Employee table.</h1>
 ```
 +----+--------+
 | Id | Salary |